daphnecell/daphnecell/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on library project!
+- 🔭 I’m currently working on DS&ML projects!
-- 🌱 I’m currently learning Sqlite Database!
+- 🌱 I’m currently learning image processing!

 - 📫 How to reach me: ..